OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:11

-The Pharisees came and began to argue with Him, asking Him for a sign from heaven, to test Him.
+The Pharisees approached and began to question Him, seeking a sign from heaven to challenge Him.

 ## Mark 8:12